Geoff Hurst: Early life

 Hurst was born in Ashton-under-Lyne, Lancashire, England, on 8 December 1941.
 He had two younger siblings: Diane and Robert.
 His family moved to Chelmsford, Essex when he was six years old.
 His father, Charlie Hurst, was a professional footballer who played at centre-half for Bristol Rovers, Oldham Athletic and Rochdale.
-His mother, Evelyn Hopkins, was from a Gloucestershire family with her mother's side originally from Germany.
-As a teenager he was obsessed with football, and was once fined £1 for disturbing the peace after consistently kicking a football into his neighbour's garden.
+His mother, Evelyn Hopkins, was from a Gloucestershire family, with her mother's side originally from Germany.
+As a teenager he was obsessed with football, and was once fined £1 for disturbing the peace after persistently kicking a football into his neighbour's garden.

 Hurst played one first-class cricket match for Essex, against Lancashire at Aigburth in 1962, although it was not a successful outing: he made 0 not out in the first innings, and was bowled by Colin Hilton, again for 0, in the second.
 However, he appeared 23 times in the Essex Second XI between 1962 and 1964, usually as a wicket-keeper, before concentrating entirely on football.

 Under his father's management of the club, Hurst played once for Halstead Town reserves at the age of "about 14".